How To Defend Yourself When Someone Plagiarizes Your Website Text

-I knew one day it would happen.
-Someone stole the text from my website and used it on their own website.
+I hate when people steal text from my website and used it on their own website.
 Dirty rotten scoundrels!

 So what do you do?
 First, understand that most hosting companies and domain name registrars will take down a site that is fraudulent or that plagiarizes someone else’s site, as long as you can show them proof.
+Even Google has a process to help you.
 They’re on your side.

 Next, gather as much information about the offending site as you can.
 Print out all pages from their site where the plagiarized text resides.
-Go to http://www.internic.net/whois.html and get all their registration information.
-Also, try http://www.alexa.com/ and find whatever information you can there.
+Go to WhoIs Search and get all their registration information.
+Also, try Alexa and find whatever contact information you can there.

 Always put a copyright statement on your site.
 If it took you a long time to write your text, you should be the only one benefiting from it, not some unethical person who is looking for a shortcut.
 Even better, copyright your site with your national government (in the USA, visit the Copyright Office website for instructions on how to copyright your website).